tnk3r/microRC/README.md

 Give thanks to original author: tink3r

 Homie don’t right click. can’t open it don’t own it. keep it down right dirty nerdy, son don’t ask me to setup your network.
-Ask your IT dept.
+Ask your IT dept. Dont be Lame, Share with others.

 I don’t acknowledge use if this software.
 Use AT YOUR OWN RISK!!